crys-cross/ethernaut-attacks/README.md

 - Register Player's address as entrant.
 Similar challenge to gatekeeper one.

 #### SOLUTION:
--   In this, player needs to have knowledge about assembbly, caller and extcodesize to meet the requirements in order to regsiter Player's address as entrant.
+-   In this, player needs to have knowledge about assembbly, caller and extcodesize to meet the requirements in order to register Player's address as entrant.
 Deploy AttackGateKeeperTwo.sol at goerli network with deployAttackGateKeeperTwo.ts and it will run the attack since it uses a constructor.
 Change the gateTwoAddress or instance from the deployer script.
 GateKeeperTwoSample.sol is for testing locally.

 #### FILES:
+-   TODO: check entrants, etc
 -   AttackGateKeeperTeo.sol - contracts
 -   GateKeeperTwoSample.sol - contracts
 -   deployAttackGateKeeperTwo.ts - deploy